jbadhree/jbadhree.github.io/content/problem.md

 ---
 title: What is a Problem
 ---
-Typically, we view problems as someone's interpretation of an unexpected past event.
-But framing problems this way is unproductive for two key reasons:
+Typically, we view problems as `unexpected past events`.
+Framing problems this way is `unproductive` because:

 1. It's already happened — The event is in the past, and we can't change it.
 2. It's subjective — Often, it’s just an opinion, either from an individual or a group, and that limited perspective may not offer real solutions.

 But what if it's more than just an opinion?
 What if a thorough postmortem was conducted, and we know exactly why the event happened?
+What if we learn from a past event?
 Can we use this information to prevent similar events in the future?
 The answer: possible, but not probable.

 There’s a famous quote by Mark Twain that resonates with me: